simeononsecurity/simeononsecurity.ch/content/articles/data-privacy-battle-albine-blur-onerep-incogni/index.en.md

 - **Wide Coverage**: OneRep's reach extends to **200+ data broker sites**, offering users extensive protection from data exposure across various platforms including people search sites, background check services, and marketing databases.

 - **Detailed Reports**: Transparency is key to building trust, and OneRep recognizes that.
-It provides users with **detailed monthly reports on their data exposure**, showcasing the actions taken to remove their personal information from data broker databases, including before/after comparisons.
+It provides users with **detailed monthly reports on their data exposure**, showing the actions taken to remove their personal information from data broker databases, including before/after comparisons.

 - **Family Protection**: OneRep believes in **comprehensive data privacy for everyone**.
 For households seeking to safeguard the privacy of multiple family members, the service offers a family plan.
 With this option, users can extend privacy protection to their loved ones, ensuring their entire family is shielded from data breaches.